blakeNaccarato/c-therm-tci/docs/pdf.md

 ## Instrument warm-up

 First, turn on the instrument by pressing the power button indicated in {numref}`00-04-turn-on`, and the laptop associated with this instrument in {numref}`00-18-laptop`.
 Note that the language bar in {numref}`00-05-language` may need to be set to "English (United States)" if it is not set already.
 Open the software by clicking on the icon indicated in {numref}`00-06-desktop-software-indicated`, and you will be prompted with the login dialog in {numref}`00-07-login`.
-Just click "OK" to proceed.
+Click "OK" to proceed.
 The instrument should be left to warm up for about thirty minutes before testing.

+Please remember to turn off the instrument and the computer when done testing.

 ```{figure} _static/tutorial/00-04-turn-on.jpg
 :name: 00-04-turn-on